It’s easy to stand up for what you believe in when it’s for your benefit.

 Getting your writings out of your head and onto a platform gives you an opportunity to review your thoughts.

-To fine-tune your methods and reasons on why you want to support your cause.
+To fine-tune your methods and reasons for why you want to support your cause.

 It will also leave a record for your future advocates to see how far you have come.